 Kesho Kongo is made up of young Congolese who understood that solutions to African issues are to be found by Africans themselves, who are open to the world.
 These young people therefore encourage their compatriots who have had the opportunity to study abroad to return to the Congo to develop their country and its riches in the heart of Central Africa.

-Myriad Canada’s role is to carry out charitable activities across the globe in accordance with its charitable purposes.
+Myriad Canada’s role is to carry out charitable projects across the globe in accordance with its charitable purposes.
 We control and monitor the use of funds and the progress of charitable activities to ensure that donations made to Myriad Canada have the greatest impact in accordance with donors’ expressed wishes.
 As a member of the Myriad Alliance with offices in Canada, the US, Europe, Asia and Australia, Myriad Canada has a vast international network and extensive practical expertise.

-By credit card: On the top right hand of this page, indicate the amount of money you would like to donate and make an online donation by credit card.
+By credit card: At the top right of this page, indicate the amount you wish to donate, and make the donation online by credit card.
 You will receive a receipt for tax purposes by e-mail just a few minutes after making the donation.
-Short and simple!
+It is simple and quick!

 The projects are managed with the greatest care and professionalism.